segunak/SegunAkinyemi.com/docs/_posts/2025-02-15-github-copilot-agent-mode.md

 If you don't, let me sum it up: **_Agent Mode_ is insane**.

-Watching that demo was like seeing hours—sometimes days—of work done in minutes.
+Watching that demo was like seeing hours of work done in minutes.
 Debugging, creating and updating tests, troubleshooting build issues, handling local environment quirks, validating changes—all automated.
-The developer's role shifts to defining the vision, setting the destination, and then verifying that the AI's work aligns with it—making adjustments as needed.
-The real test of its quality will come when it rolls out for general availability.
-For now, you can try it by downloading [VS Code Insiders](https://code.visualstudio.com/insiders/)—as I have—but stability isn't where it will be once it's fully live.
+The developer's role shifts to defining the goal and verifying the AI's work, adjusting as needed.
+That said, we'll see its true daily-driver quality when it hits general availability.
+For now, you can try it on [VS Code Insiders](https://code.visualstudio.com/insiders/).

-Still, the fact that it's already this capable in preview mode says a lot.
+Still, the fact that it's already this capable in preview says a lot.
 If you show that video to a developer and they hit you with  "_lol, it still sucks, it'll never be good enough_"—please don't take career advice from that person.
 They can't see the forest for the trees.
 GitHub is improving it every day, and it's only going to get better from here.
 Seriously better, if you believe GitHub's vision for what they're dubbing _Project [Padawan](https://www.google.com/search?q=What+is+a+padawan)_.

 > Project Padawan ships later this year, it will allow you to directly assign issues to GitHub Copilot, using any of the GitHub clients, and have it produce fully tested pull requests.
 Once a task is finished, Copilot will assign human reviewers to the PR, and work to resolve feedback they add.
 In a sense, it will be like onboarding Copilot as a contributor to every repository on GitHub.
 >
 > [Thomas Dohmke - GitHub CEO](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/#:~:text=We%E2%80%99re%20excited%20to,repository%20on%20GitHub.)

-So, like… this thing is just straight-up a developer on your team now?
-That's what it sounds like.
+So, like…this thing is just straight-up a developer on your team now?
 You assign it tasks, it does _all the things_, and you just loop back for a PR review?
-Ayo fam, this is wild.
+That's wild.
 Seriously.
-Let me emphasize this again—any developer who reads that [article](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens), watches the [demo](https://www.youtube.com/watch?v=of--3Fq1M3w), and says, "_Eh, not a big deal_," is in denial.
-This is one of the rare times where the often overused word _revolutionary_ actually fits.
+Let me emphasize again—any developer who reads that [article](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens), watches the [demo](https://www.youtube.com/watch?v=of--3Fq1M3w), and says, "_Eh, not a big deal_," is in denial.
+This is one of the rare times where the overused word _innovation_ actually fits.

 ## So Are We Cooked?